petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 #### 4.3 Un-Blacklist the driver

-To enable the `amdgpu` driver, you must remove any blacklist entry preventing it from being used.
+To automatically load the `amdgpu` driver on every reboot of the VM, we need to remove any blacklist entry that is preventing it from loading automatically.
 ##### Search for the blacklist entry

 Run the following command to find any file that contains `blacklist amdgpu`: